Find out about the VAT place of supply rules if your business sells digital services to private consumers in the EU.

 - music CD with digital download

 A digital supplier must apply the normal approach to bundled or packaged supplies.
-See guidance in VAT Supply and Consideration, VATSC80000.
+Read more technical guidance about VAT Supply and Consideration.

 How to determine whether the customer is in business (a taxable person) or is a private consumer

-If you supply digital services and your customer does not give you a VAT registration number (VRN) then you should treat it as a business-to-consumer supply and charge the VAT due in the customer’s member state.
+If you supply digital services and your customer does not give you a VAT registration number (VRN), you should:

-If a customer cannot supply a VRN but claims they’re in business but not VAT-registered because, for example, they’re below their member state’s VAT registration threshold, you can accept other evidence of your customer’s business status, for example, a link to the customer’s business website or other commercial documents.
+If a customer cannot supply a VRN but claims they’re in business but not VAT-registered because, for example, they’re below their EU member state’s VAT registration threshold, you can accept other evidence of your customer’s business status.
+For example, a link to the customer’s business website or other commercial documents.

 You must complete and submit a quarterly European Community Sales List declaration to HMRC.
 This allows other EU member state tax authorities to ask for details from the database where these declarations are securely stored, for taxpayer compliance and audit purposes.

-The place of supply of cross-border digital services is the place where the consumer of that service is normally resident.
+The place of supply of cross-border digital services is the consumer’s location, which is determined by where the consumer usually lives.

 Place of supply ‘presumptions’